serge-community/serge/docker/README.md

 This will create an image called `serge`.

+## Organizing your data

+Serge is expected to run against configuration files, data directories and a database (typically an SQLite database).
+So this data needs to be exposed to Serge via a volume.
+The recommended solution would be to create the following folder structure on the host machine:

+    /var
+        /serge
+            /data
+                /db                      <= Serge database file will be stored here /vcs                     <= directory for source code checkouts /ts                      <= directory for generated translation interchange files /configs                 <= folder with Serge configuration files config1.serge
+                        config2.serge
+                        ...

 ## Running Serge

+Inside the Docker image, the data volume is defined as `/data`.
+If you have a directory structure on your host machine as suggested above, under `/var/serge/data`, Serge can be run as follows:

-    $ docker run serge [parameters]
+    $ docker run -v /var/serge/data:/data serge [parameters]

+Example:

+    $ docker run -v /var/serge/data:/data serge localize /data/configs/config1.serge

 ## Creating a wrapper

-    $ sudo echo -e "#!/bin/sh\ndocker run serge \"\$@\"" >/usr/local/bin/serge
+    $ sudo echo -e "#!/bin/sh\ndocker run -v /var/serge/data:/data serge \"\$@\"" >/usr/local/bin/serge

     $ sudo chmod +x /usr/local/bin/serge

-Assuming you're using a Unix-like OS, the commands above will create a helper executable script, `/usr/local/bin/serge`, which you can then simply run as `serge` from any directory, instead of having to type `docker run serge`.
+Assuming you're using a Unix-like OS, the commands above will create a helper executable script, `/usr/local/bin/serge`, which you can then simply run as `serge`, instead of having to type `docker run -v /var/serge/data:/data serge`.